Macroecology, Evolution and Climate

 1984-1998: Guest lecturer in phytoplankton ecology and biological oceanography, University of Copenhagen; external examiner for a number of PhD and Masters Degree examinations at the University of Copenhagen and other Scandinavian Universities; External supervisor for 4 PhD. students (Danish Technical University and the University of Wales, UK) and several Masters students (University of Copenhagen)

-- 11 PhD candidates (three still in progress)
+- 18 PhD candidates (1 still in progress) and

 I have had responsibility for the developement and execution of undergraduate courses (and examinations) on the following topics: